basebase-ai/basebase-js/README.md

 - **No initialization required** - Set environment variable and start using immediately
 - **Firebase-like API** - Drop-in replacement for Firebase/Firestore
-- **Phone verification authentication** - SMS-based auth with JWT tokens
+- **Simple user authentication** - SMS-based auth with JWT tokens
-- **Real-time data operations** - CRUD operations with collections and documents
+- **Real-time data storage and retrieval** - CRUD operations with collections and documents
-- **Advanced querying** - where, orderBy, limit constraints with server-side structured queries
+- **Advanced queries** - User where, orderBy, limit constraints with server-side structured queries
-- **Server-side functions** - Call remote functions with parameters and error handling
+- **BaseBase functions** - Define, call and schedule BaseBase server-side functions with parameters and error handling
 - **TypeScript support** - Full type safety and IntelliSense
-- **Cookie & localStorage management** - Automatic token persistence
 - **Cross-platform** - Works in browsers and Node.js environments

 ## 📦 Installation